Try for FREE

 Tailor your writing style: use formal diction for academic papers but loosen structure; for blogs, embrace conversational energy.
 Mismatched tone and rigid structure often resemble AI-generated content.

 Before you hit submit, run your text through a detector to catch any flagged bits and rewrite them.
-Tools like NetusAI let you detect, rewrite and retest on the fly until your writing sounds totally human.
+Tools like NetusAI let you detect, rewrite, and retest on the fly until your writing sounds completely human.

 NetusAI’s Content Generator is a tool designed to produce original, plagiarism-free content.
-It provides users with a straightforward way to create written material.
+It gives users an easy way to create written material.

 Users can easily access, download, and copy their generated content immediately after creation.
 This makes it super easy to pop it right into your projects.
 Plus, we keep a detailed history of everything you’ve made.